Getting to Know the IFS Model: An Experiential Approach for Helping Professionals

 The Venue

-The venue offers expansive rooms for both group learning and small breakout sessions, with flexible seating to support movement, comfort, and accessibility.
 Participants will have ample space to stretch, breathe, and engage fully throughout the day.

 THE CENTER CLUB